cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 ```

 ## Creating/Updating a Configuration Bundle from a Bundle Export
 As you can see from the composition overview above, the YAML in the different configuration files can be somewhat complicated, and that is with only a some of the bundle file types and a fairly simple set of configurations.
 Luckily, CloudBees CI Configuration as Code (CasC) for Controllers supports an export capability that allows you to export the current configuration from an existing controller.
 In this lab you will make configurations changes on your Ops controller using the UI and then use the export feature to copy new or updated configuration to the files in your `ops-controller` repository.
 First, we will add a new, non-CAP plugin and then we will add some properties to a folder - and we will use the CasC export functionality to copy the YAML for those updates to apply to the your bundle in your `ops-controller` repository.

+This lab models the process of adding plugin through the usual Jenkins user interface and then updating the repository to reflect the contents of the controller.
+If you would rather avoid stepping through each detail, please skip to the next section, where the changes to the configuration are all gathered into a pull request, and the instructions to workshop participants are simpler.

 1. Navigate to the top level of your Ops controller - it will be in the folder with the same name as your workshop GitHub Organization name (lower-cased), and you will see a folder named `controller-jobs`.
 2. At the top level of your Ops controller, click on the **Mange Jenkins** link in the left menu. ![Manage Jenkins link](manage-jenkins-link.png?width=50pc)